stackplanet/sourcestack/README.md

 - `npm install`
 - `npm run deploy --env=dev # Create a test environment called 'dev' and build/deploy the application code to it`

-This will take a while to complete, as CDK creates resources including the CloudFront distribution.
+This will take a while to complete as CDK creates resources for the first time.

 The script outputs `App running at https://xxxxxxx.cloudfront.net`.
 Later you can add your own domain name.